 All homes in Heritage Heights and the Meadows were newly constructed between 2009 - 2014 and have two car garages, central air conditioning, open floor plans, solid surface flooring on the first floor, master suites, two and ½ bathrooms, wide hallways, a covered porch, and storage.
 Homes are available within these neighborhoods to accommodate Exceptional Family Member Residents with ADA accessibility requirements.
 Please contact the BBC Community Management Office for details.

-Historic Young Hall homes were beautifully renovated in 2006 into 26 single level homes with central air conditioning, open floor plans, two full baths, a fully modernized kitchen, storage areas.
+Historic Young Hall homes were beautifully renovated in 2006 into 26 single level homes with central air conditioning, open floor plans, two full baths, a fully modernized kitchen, and storage areas.
 The exterior porches/balconies, inviting lobbies and elevators are part of the convenience and character.
 AY16 Students signing a lease for Young Hall homes will receive a monthly $300 concession!

 Delaney Field Clubhouse has a multitude of enjoyable features for residents including: an Internet Cafe, kid's room, conference room, kitchen, and community room.
 Both the community room and the kitchen may be rented by BBC residents for private events.

 Balfour Beatty Communities invite you to explore the neighborhoods found at Carlisle Barracks and to learn more about the various home styles available in each area at http://www.carlislebarrackshomes.com.

 Newly opened: the Sgt.
 Andrew McConnell Youth Center is a $6 million, 20,000 square foot facility with features designed in part by former Youth Services members -- a demonstration kitchen for cooking classes; a gym with a sport court that can be used, interchangeably, for roller-skating, roller hockey, and basketball.
 The Youth Center is on Bouquet Road, in the Family Section of post: YS, CDC, sports fields and Delaney Club House.